-During the financial year Wendy Crockford was appointed (1 February 2022) the Group's With-Profits Actuary.
+The Group With-Profits Actuary was Wendy Crockford during the year.
 In compliance with Section 77 of the Friendly Society's Act 1992, Mrs Crockford has confirmed that neither she nor her family have any pecuniary interest in the Society, in respect of her role as the Fund's Actuary.